Santa Rosa Hit-And-Run Accident Lawyers

 - Other out-of-pocket expenses.

 General or non-economic damages are harder to quantify since they are subjective.
-Payment for these intangible losses helps you deal with the suffering brought on by the effects of the injury.
+Payment for these intangible losses helps you cope with the suffering caused by your injury.
 Some examples include:

 - Pain and suffering